Overview of LAHSA

 (LAHSA) as an independent, Joint Powers Authority.
 LAHSA's primary role is to coordinate the effective and efficient utilization of Federal and local funding

 of federal and local funding in providing services to homeless people throughout Los Angeles City and County.

 LAHSA is the lead agency in the Los Angeles Continuum of Care, which is the regional planning body that coordinates housing and services for

 families and individuals in Los Angeles County.
-LAHSA coordinates and manages over $70 million dollars annually in Federal, State, County and City funds
+LAHSA coordinates and manages over $243 million annually in Federal, State, County and City funds

 for programs that provide shelter, housing and services to homeless persons in Los Angeles City and County.